gustybear/gustybear.github.io/content/projects/vip_reflectarray_and_applications/index.md

 ---
 draft: false
 title: "RASRE: Reflectarray and Applications in Smart Radio Environment"

-type: projects
-project_type: VIP
-subtext: "Fall 2025 - present"
+subtitle: "Vertically Integrated Project (VIP), Spring 2025 - present"

 summary: "This VIP project aims to investigate the fundamental principles of reflectarray operation, develop novel reflectarray architectures and control algorithms, and explore their application in a wide range of wireless communication, sensing, energy transfer, and security scenarios."